VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 total number of available seats changes, the **SeatsAvailability** class then handles the event when its handler invokes the **AddSeats** method.

-# Impact on Testing
+# Impact on testing

 This section discusses some of the testing issues addressed during this stage of the journey.

-## Acceptance Tests and the Domain Expert
+## Acceptance tests and the domain expert

 In [Chapter 3, Orders and Registrations Bounded Context][j_chapter3], you saw some of the UI mockups that the developers and the domain expert